10 Examples of Strengths and Weaknesses for Job Interviews

 I am a solutions-oriented person and a quick learner.
 In my role as an electrical engineer, I learned to perform well under pressure when designing equipment because our team would not be able to win a contract unless we produced the blueprints quickly, with as few resources as possible.
 In these circumstances, I am not afraid to ask questions to figure out the challenge.
 I do extensive research for every client, so I can be extra prepared.

+"What is your greatest weakness" can feel like a loaded question, and it's natural to feel unsure about how to answer it.
 We all have weaknesses—that's just a part of being human.
-But your capacity to recognize a weakness and work toward improvement can actually be a strength.
-The key to talking about your weaknesses is to pair self-awareness with an action and a result:
+Your capacity to recognize a weakness and work toward improvement can actually be a strength.
+The key to talking about your weaknesses is to pair self-awareness with an action and a result.

-Variations of the weaknesses question
+Variations of the weaknesses question:

 Placeholder